MicrosoftDocs/visualstudio-docs/docs/ide/git-team-explorer-feature-comparison.md

 ## Next steps

-For more information about the new Git experience, see the latest video [Getting started with Git in Visual Studio](https://www.youtube.com/watch?v=GCZ9x3yqkyc) on YouTube.
+For more information about the new Git experience, see the latest video, [Getting started with Git in Visual Studio](https://www.youtube.com/watch?v=GCZ9x3yqkyc), on YouTube.

 ## See also
 - [The new Git experience in Visual Studio](git-with-visual-studio.md)